SunnyPujari08/SYSC3303_L3_G3_Project/README.txt

 Setup Instructions:
-To get this all ready, open the package in the folder "src->ElevatorSim->src->elevatorsim->Scheduler.java", run this program then you'll see how this program runs.
+To get this all ready, open the package in the folder "project->ElevatorSim->src->elevatorsim->Scheduler.java", run this program then you'll see how this program runs.
 If you want to see more you can look through each of the other classes we made for this program.